Applying Design Thinking to Scientific Talk Preparation

 Putting it All Together!

 All that’s left now is to put the intro, body, and conclusion together into a single package!
-But how do we do this that while still keeping the audience engaged, without straining their memory or attention, and while keeping a sense of completeness to the presentation?
+But how do we do this that while still keeping the audience engaged plus a sense of completeness to the presentation, and without straining their memory or attention?

 In this section of the workshop, we’ll focus on the nested nature of communication in order to layer the sections of our talk into an essay structure, showing why this structure has its strengths.
 Using this structure, we’ll build a 90-second lightning talk that we can deliver with confidence!